fetlab/website/content/dan/prospective_students.md

 and new **research projects** related to the goals of the lab.
 That means if you're looking to flesh out your CV/résumé or to get some additional software development experience, this is probably not for you.
-Also, research efforts take time, so if you only have one semester to devote to a project, it might be difficult to benefit from the experience.
+Also, research efforts take time, so if you only have a couple of months to devote to a project, it might be difficult to benefit from the experience.
 Software and hardware we build is meant to test out new ideas/techniques and to answer open research questions (i.e., it might be buggy, incomplete, etc)---we are not focusing on building